ind4mnl4t0r/PC-Detoxer-PrayerEdition/README.md

 - _30 seconds from last notification, your PC will automatically get locked!_

-- _The program will automaticly check for updates every Monday and every fisrt of the month (You need to be connected to internet!)_
+- _The program will automaticly check for updates every Monday and every first of the month (You need to be connected to internet!)_

 ## Screenshots